Interview Guide Apr 17

 - Empathy, judgment, negotiation/influence and analytical skills.

-- Ability to succeed through collaboration and working through internal and external organizations and individuals.
+- Ability to succeed through collaboration and working with internal and external organizations and individuals.

 - Ability to work independently, defining and managing one’s work while still providing transparency and accountability to management and other interested parties

 - Ability to work across and engage individuals and teams located across multiple geographies and or cultures.